 Citations Affected: IC 8-1; noncode.

 Synopsis: Water utilities.
-Allows a public water utility an increase in
+Allows a public water utility to apply to the

-its rates to recover the costs of improvements to its distribution system
+to recover the costs of improvements to its distribution system under

-extend service to an area within a municipality served by private wells
+water utility to extend service to an area that is located within a city or

-if the health agency finds that: (1) the area suffers from a health hazard
+private wells if the health agency finds that: (1) the area suffers from

-of less than 200% of the most recently determined federal income
+household income of less than 200% of the most recently determined

 Effective: July 1, 2000.